OnePunch2002/OnePunch2002/README.md

 - 🌱 I’m currently learning **Web Development**

-- 👨‍💻 All of my projects are available at [my GitHub](https://github.com/OnePunch2002)
+- 👨‍💻 All of my projects are available on [GitHub](https://github.com/OnePunch2002)

 - 📫 How to reach me **ritamroy380@gmail.com**